jaumard/flare_checkbox/README.md

 `value`: null, false or true

+`width`: force width of the animation

+`height`: force height of the animation

 `tristate`: true/false to enable null as an initial value

 `onChanged`: callback whenever to checkbox change his state